 "DEMENTIA," her first feature script to hit theaters, was produced by BoulderLight Pictures and released by IFC.
-Earning rave reviews in several publications, including the Village Voice and the LA Times, "DEMENTIA" was selected as the New York Times' Critic's Pick of the week and is available in theaters as well as on iTunes, Amazon and Netflix.
+Earning rave reviews in several publications, including the Village Voice and the LA Times, "DEMENTIA" was selected as the New York Times' Critic's Pick of the week and is available on Hulu.

 Sample reviews for Dementia:

 "It’s an assured, deftly acted movie that builds its creepiness slowly and keeps its secrets well hidden till the end...Meredith Berg’s screenplay keeps things taut throughout."